LemuelGuevara/nestjs-starter/README.md

 ## Features

 - NestJS with Fastify enabled as default
-- Drizzle ORM for database with postgres as default
+- Drizzle ORM for database with Postgres as default
 - Better-Auth for authentication

 ## Getting Started